Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 Vim is a **keyboard driven**, insanely sophisticated text editor.
 It is [battle proven](https://groups.google.com/g/vim_announce/c/bQtQSHTK1sg), reliable and fun.

 Vim isn't keyboard driven as in "I can enter text with my keyboard", although it is capable of doing that.
-It is keyboard driven as in "I can do (almost) *anything* with my keyboard"[^1].
+It is keyboard driven as in "I can do (almost) anything with my keyboard"[^1].
 We'll go into details on this in the next section, when we learn [What's Awesome](#whats-awesome).
-For now, let's pretend Vims only separating feature was that it allows us to efficiently navigate text with the keyboard[^3] in addition to editing.
+For now, let's pretend Vim's only separating feature was that it allows us to efficiently[^3] navigate text with the keyboard in addition to editing.

 In broad strokes, how does it work?
 Vim is a **modal text editor**, it operates in modes.
 The same key can have different functionalities depending on the active mode.\
 When you start the editor, it is in `NORMAL` mode.
-Normal mode allows you to navigate text with your keyboard (and more[^2]).
+This mode allows you to navigate text with your keyboard (and more)[^2].
 You can navigate to the start or end of a file, a specific line or move the cursor.\
-Then there's `INSERT` mode, which is activated by pressing "`i`" and left by pressing "`Esc`".
+Then there's `INSERT` mode, which is activated by pressing "i".
-Insert mode is what you're most likely used to.
+This mode is what you're most likely used to.
-Typing on your keyboard lets you insert and remove text, "`Enter`" gives you a line break.
+Typing on your keyboard lets you insert and remove text, "Enter" gives you a line break.
-The usual.\
+The usual.
+Pressing "Escape" leaves the mode.\
-That's of course only the beginning of the story as `NORMAL` and `INPUT` mode are just two of the available six modes.
+That's of course only the beginning of the story as `NORMAL` and `INSERT` mode are just two of the available seven modes.
 However my hope is that this short description illustrates the idea of modal editing.
 Maybe you can even start to imagine the power that comes with not only using your keyboard for plain text entry.